 I am an artist, painter and social instigator holed up in a log cabin in Colorado.
 My artwork reveals that I am not frightened by the unusual, and embrace unconventional beauty.
 My formal education took me from Los Angeles to Rome, and back to Colorado to earn my MFA with life altering experiences in between.
 Due to a comic twist of fate, my likeness anonymously appeared wrapped around the front and back covers of James Spada's book "The Romantic Male Nude."
 I am sure the irony of that was not lost to a few former lovers and mercifully, the image of me lays and lies hidden under the paper jacket.
 More honorably, my portrait of Yma Sumac was featured on the cover of her biography.
 I’ve authored some books and had numerous exhibitions of my paintings.
+The Library of Congress has preserved a digital archive of my work and career because of "its cultural and historci significance."
 My works and collaborations have been included in exhibitions at the Kinsey Institute and are in their permanent collection.
 Gender, beauty, movement and form are some of the subjects I’ve explored in his many collaborations with other artists.
-A constant source of inspiration and learning are the college students of all ages that I’ve taught over the past few years.
+A constant source of inspiration and learning are the college students of all ages that I’ve taught over the past years.
 As an amateur historian and pop cutlure archaeologist, my original research has revealed fascinating stories that sometimes are documented and retold in my paintings and have been recounted by others in several books and articles.
 Meeting pioneering artists Don Bachardy, Elver Barker, Robert Judson and Llyod Rolfe brought together my love of art and deep interest and creative research in hidden gay history.
 As an art model, I explore making art and images from an entirely different approach than using paint and pen.
 My colorful family tree includes The Malbim, Rabbi Levi Yitzchok of Berdichev and the rabbinical Halperin family of Lithuania as well as Holocaust survivors, criminals, artists, psychologists, and peddlers.
 Absent are good musicians and Olympiads among others.
 My fascinating daughter shares my keen eye, sharp memory and many sensitivities.